 Camillo was born in Rome (1988).
 Only after completing his studies in political science and anthropology, he decided to devote himself entirely to photography.
 Nowadays, is mostly interested in personal and long-term projects and deals with...

-It is an attempt to depict the emotional landscape of the valley of Kashmir through the eyes of the children, entangled in this cycle from the very beginning of their life.
+A visual journey through the struggle of the Kashmiri people, trapped in an endless season of sorrow while waiting for the spring of azadi.
+It is an attempt to depict the emotional landscape of the valley of Kashmir through the eyes of children, entangled in this cycle from the very beginning of their life.